husn44/64PinkPixels/README.md

 ### 3. Configure Environment

-The `.env` file is included with pre-configured API keys for judging purposes.
+The `.env` file is not included with API keys for security purposes.

-If you need your own keys, edit `.env`:
+Put your own keys, edit `.env`:

 ```
 JSONBIN_API_KEY=your_jsonbin_api_key